sava-software/sava/README.md

 - Crypto utilities for elliptic curve Ed25519 and Solana accounts.
 - Borsh (de)serialization.

+### Disclaimer

+In addition to the MIT License, this project is under active development and breaking changes are to be expected.

 ### Requirements

 - The latest generally available JDK.
 This project will continue to move to the latest and will not maintain